 In contrast, models with multiple hyperparameters require enough data to validate likely inputs.
-CV might be helpful in these cases, too.
-Generally, apportioning 80 percent of the records to train, 10 percent to validate, and 10 percent to test scenarios ought to be a reasonable initial split.
+Cross-validation might be helpful in these cases, too.
+Generally, apportioning 80 percent of the data to train, 10 percent to validate, and 10 percent to test scenarios ought to be a reasonable initial split.

-One cycle through a complete dataset in artificial neural networks is an epoch.
-Perhaps unsurprisingly, training a model usually takes more than one epoch.
+One cycle through a complete dataset in artificial neural networks is called an epoch.
+And as mentioned earlier, training a model usually takes more than one epoch.

 The train-test-validation ratio depends on the usage case.
 Getting the procedure right comes with experience.

-An alternative approach involves splitting an initial dataset into two halves, training, and testing.
-Firstly, with the test set kept to one side, a proportion of randomly chosen training data becomes the actual training set.
+An alternative approach involves splitting an initial dataset into two halves, training and testing.
+Firstly, with the test data set kept to one side, a proportion of randomly chosen training data becomes the actual training set.
 The remaining values in the array are for later iterations to validate inputs.
-As an example, the split might vary from two halves to a ratio of 80:20 percent.
+For example, the split might vary from two halves to a ratio of 80:20 percent.

-This cross-validation or CV involves one or more splits of the training and validation data.
+This cross-validation involves one or more splits of the training data set and validation data set.
 In particular, K-fold cross-validation aims to maximize accuracy in testing by dividing the source data into several bins or groups.
 All except one of these are for training and validation purposes.
 The last is for testing.

-In this method, each set runs as a separate experiment.
+In this method, each data set runs as a separate experiment.
 Analysts then calculate the average of all the runs to obtain the mean accuracy.
-Once the result falls within specified limits, the final step before signoff is to use the single remaining fold of test data to double-check the findings.
+Once the result falls within specified limits, the final step before signoff is using the remaining fold of test data to double-check the findings.